Georges034302/cloud-wil-demo/week4/lab_4_e_nsg_monitoring.md

   --nsg-name web-nsg
 ```

-✅ Returns status, storage details, retention period.
+✅ Confirms settings, retention, and storage location.

 ---

+## ✅ Lab Complete

-✔️ **Lab complete – you monitored NSGs with Azure Network Watcher, verified effective rules on NICs, and enabled flow logs using both the Portal and CLI.**
+You successfully enabled and configured Azure Network Watcher, verified NSG enforcement on NICs, and activated NSG flow logging using Portal, CLI, and ARM.
+You also validated the deployment to ensure proper logging and rule visibility.